How To Consume Seeds (Superfoods) EverydayPosted on

 - Spread toast with hummus.
 Sprinkle raw or roasted sunflower seeds to augment the taste.

-- Layer yoghurt, fruit, and sunflower seeds to prepare delicious parfait.
+- Layer vegan curd, fruit, and sunflower seeds to prepare delicious parfait.

 - Include them in recipes of salads, muffins, and cookies.